Quay Quarter Tower

 In a construction world-first, one side of the tower was demolished and reconstructed, while the other side of the tower was retained and refurbished simultaneously – enabling significant environmental and operational efficiencies.

-The upcycled QQT now boasts doubled usable area and user accommodations, compared to the original tower – from 45,000sqm to 102,000sqm of usable area, and from 2,500 to 9,000 user accommodations, respectively.
+The upcycled QQT now boasts doubled usable area and user accommodations, compared to the original tower – from 45,000 to 102,000 square metres of usable area, and from 2,500 to 9,000 square metres of user accommodations, respectively.

-• extending and strengthening of the existing core for lateral stability; and
+- Extending and strengthening of the existing core for lateral stability.

-BG&E are honoured to see QQT be recognised on the global stage with a slew of 2022 award wins.
+BG&E is honoured to see QQT be recognised on the global stage with a slew of 2022 award wins.

 QQT were awarded ‘World Building of the Year’ Winner at the 2022 World Architecture Festival (WAF), Lisbon.
 Selected out of a pool of 161 shortlisted global projects, QQT being awarded 2022 WAF ‘World Building of the Year’ is a testament to both the aspiring client and exceptional team who executed world-first innovations in design and construction when upcycling the skyscraper.